Rychy248/code-matrix/README.md

-# code-matrix
+# Hello There! :)
-Hello world, this is my repo for my test
+Welcome to my work for this code test, I hope you'll enjoy it!